Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### I'm ☂️...

 - working with Java, Spring, Vue, AWS and another techs in Healthcare and Fintech industry
-- currently learning more deep Java, Spring Boot, Typescript, React, Go, PostgreSQL, Docker, Kubernets, AWS
+- learning more deep Java, Spring Boot, Typescript, React, PostgreSQL, Docker, Kubernets, AWS
 - in love with OCaml
+- learning about interpreters and compilers

 ***